Lazar Kaganovich: Repression of Poltavskaya

-Poltavskaya sabotaged and resisted collectivization period of the Soviet Union more than any other area in the Kuban which was perceived by Lazar Kaganovich to be connected to Ukrainian nationalist and Cossack conspiracy.
+Poltavskaya sabotaged and resisted collectivization period of the Soviet Union more than any other area in the Kuban, which was perceived by Lazar Kaganovich to be connected to a Ukrainian nationalist and Cossack conspiracy.
 Kaganovich relentlessly pursued the policy of requisition of grain in Poltavskaya and the rest of the Kuban and personally oversaw the purging of local leaders and Cossacks.
 Kaganovich viewed the resistance of Poltavskaya through Ukrainian lens delivering oration in a mixed Ukrainian language.
 To justify this Kaganovich cited a letter allegedly written by a stanitsa ataman (local Cossack leader) named Grigorii Omel'chenko advocating Cossack separatism and local reports of resistance to collectivization in association with this figure to substantiate this suspicion of the area.
 However Kaganocvich did not reveal in speeches throughout the region that many of those targeted by persecution in Poltavskaya had their family members and friends deported or shot including in years before the supposed Omel'chenko crisis even started.
 Ultimately due to being perceived as the most rebellious area almost all (or 12,000) members of the Poltavskaya stanitsa were deported to the north.
 This coincided with and was a part of a wider deportation of 46,000 Cossacks from Kuban.
 At the same time, Poltavskaya was renamed Krasnoarmeyskaya (Красноарме́йская).